Our team

 Chreub

-Accounting and Administration Officer
+Accounting and Administration Assistant

 Chreub is originally from Varin District, a rural area that is around an hour and a half from Siem Reap City.
 Even though she is from a disadvantaged family background, through her hard work and dedication to her dream, Chreub managed to graduate high school in 2021.
 After high school, Chreub was accepted for a one-year attentive program at PEPY Empowering Youth’s Learning Center where she learned English, ICT, and soft skills.
 With the dream and motivation to continue to university, Chreub applied for a scholarship at SE Asia Foundation and was accepted.
 Currently, she is doing a bachelor's degree of accounting, Tax, and Auditor in year four at VANDA University in Siem Reap.
 Chreub shared, “I hope to apply my knowledge and skills from university to support Free To Shine achieve their mission which is to prevent the trafficking and exploitation of girls.”